filipejunqueira/SPMTools_old/README.md

-# SPMTools - Welcome to random stuff I made to help me analise my LT AFM/STM data!
+# SPMTools - Welcome to some random stuff I made to help me analise my LT AFM/STM data!

 All this stuff was made to be used with **The All Mighty Omicron's** systems folders and files.
 We use python here.
 So before you begin I suggest you create a conda env with python 3.7+.